For high schoolers ready to build their own plan

 Students reached annually across 15 Bay Area high schools -- through the life design curriculum that became this program.

-San Francisco USD · Life Design CurriculumFormer students have gone on to a variety of selective schools including U. Penn and Bay Area schools such as UC Berkeley, Santa Clara University, UCLA, and UC Davis -- majoring in subjects that include computer science, economics, bioengineering, and public health.
+San Francisco USD · Life Design CurriculumFormer students have gone on to a variety of excellent schools such as UC Berkeley, Santa Clara University, UCLA, and UC Davis -- majoring in subjects that include computer science, economics, bioengineering, and public health.

 Careers include pharmaceutical research, law, leading research programs at medical schools, and marketing.